jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-best-practices/index.md

 As mentioned before in our [DevSecOps series](../tags/devsecops), cybersecurity involves not only technology but also people.
-People are responsible for implementing and monitoring security tests to profile cyber risk, deliver solutions and assess their effectiveness.
+Security experts are responsible for implementing and monitoring security tests to profile cyber risk, deliver solutions and assess their effectiveness.